neumino/rethinkdbdash/README.md

 The tree representation of the query is built step by step and stored which avoid recomputing it if the query is re-run.
-`exprJSON`, internal method used by `insert`, is more efficient in the worst case.

 - Connection